taxisuper/frontend/readme.md

 Now you should be able to click the nice links and see that the view switches between the tweet feed and the other view.

 ## Task 6: Displaying Tweets On A Map
+Showing an ever updating list of tweets is pretty cool, but what if we want to see where each tweet was sent from?
+Luckily for you someone left some files in your project.
+Take a look at `components/CurrentTweet.jsx`, `components/TweetMap.jsx` and `containers/Map.jsx`.

+Remember in the last task where we told you that you could render whatever you wanted when the active route is `/`?
+Now try rendering the Map component there instead!

+### Step I: Clicking A Tweet
+Wouldn't it be cool if we could click a tweet marker on the map and see what that person was thinking about?

+As you may have noticed by looking through the files mentioned above there is a click handler wired up to tweet markers on the map.
+Currently the app complains when you click a marker.
+Fix this by creating the action creator that `<Map>` tries to call.

+Now the app is not complaining anymore, but nothing happens.
+Let's create another reducer to handle the action you returned from the action creator.
+Call this reducer `reducers/view.js`, as it will contain view state, and make it have an object with a property `currentTweet` as its state shape.

+At this point you should be able to click a marker on the map and see the tweet appear on the screen!

+##### Do the following:
+* Create `setCurrentTweet` action creator
+* Create `reducers/view.js`

 ## Task 7: Filtering Tweets